javascript-tutorial/en.javascript.info/1-js/04-object-basics/04-object-methods/article.md

 1. First, the dot `'.'` retrieves the property `obj.method`.
 2. Then parentheses `()` execute it.

-So, how does the information about `this` gets passed from the first part to the second one?
+So, how does the information about `this` get passed from the first part to the second one?

 If we put these operations on separate lines, then `this` will be lost for sure: